Study in Germany as an international student

 Do I have to speak German to study in Germany?

 German universities offer these days more and more study programs in English for international students.
-Therefore, you don’t need to speak German, but bear in mind that your choices will be limited.
+Therefore, you don’t need to speak German but bear in mind that your choices will be limited.
 Here you can filter study programs available in English at German universities.
+I have already written about how good your English should be and how to improve your academic writing in English before.
 If you are interested in studying an international program such as Erasmus Mundus, you can check a list of these programs.

 How much does it cost to study in Germany?